Mumbai top cop shunted, NIA says other players in Waze episode | Law-Order

 ''Shri Sanjay Pandey will have the responsibility of Maharashtra State Security Corporation.
 Shri Param Bir Singh will have the responsibility of the Home Guard, he added.

+An 'encounter specialist' of the 1990 batch of the state police cadre, Waze was suspended in 2004 over his role in the custodial death of a 2002 Ghatkopar blast suspect Khwaja Yunus and was reinstated last year.

+Waze, who led the team that arrested journalist Arnab Goswami in November last year in a suicide abetment case, had joined Shiv Sena while he was under suspension.
+Chief Minister Uddhav Thackeray recently said Waze was a member of Shiv Sena till 2008.

-The Maha Vikas Aghadi (MVA) governments move follows a series of meetings among the ruling Shiv Sena-NCP-Congress alliance leaders.
+The Maha Vikas Aghadi (MVA) government's decision to transfer Singh follows a series of meetings among the ruling Shiv Sena-NCP-Congress alliance leaders.

 Waze is at the focus of NIA's probe in the recovery of an SUV with explosives near Ambani's house.